Spokane Watercolor Society Website Redesign

 Research

-Informing design decisions through stakeholder interviews, a site audit, and a competitive analysis
+Informing design decisions through stakeholder interviews and a site audit

 Stakeholder Interviews

-Unable to interview users directly due to time constraints, I turned to Spokane Watercolor Society's stakeholders to better understand the needs and mental models of the users at hand and better inform my design decisions.
+Unable to interview users directly due to time constraints, I turned to the internal stakeholders to better understand the needs and mental models of the users at hand and better inform my design decisions.

 Key takeaway:Users are traditional artists seeking intuitive, low-friction information